afnleaf/pkautocalc/README.md

 ## ToDo

 ### Backend
-- fix nicknames
-- fix seperation on new pokemon item
 - test score results (could be improved)
 - colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99%
 - acrobatics no item clause